gabriel-valenzuela/Valenzuela_DSC510/README.md

 ### Objective

 The goal of this introduction project is to allow the user to look up the general weather by city or zip code by connecting to OpenWeatherApp API.
+The source code can be located in the "Final Project" folder within this repo.

 ![Sun Logo](https://github.com/gabriel-valenzuela/Valenzuela_Gabriel_DSC510/blob/master/WeatherIcon.png)